whomwah/alfred-github-workflow/README.md

 ## Install

-This workflow requires the [Deno](https://deno.land/) binary to be installed.
+The project and workflow requires the [Deno](https://deno.land/) binary to be installed.
 This can be done simply from the [Deno](https://deno.land/) website above.

 > [Deno](https://deno.land/) is a runtime for JavaScript.
 > [Deno](https://deno.land/) was co-created by Ryan Dahl, who also created